claude-code-slack-channel

 Aspect Details

-Who Developers using Claude Code who collaborate via Slack
+Who Developers and teams running Claude Code who collaborate via Slack — including multi-agent setups (Claude + Codex + Gemini in one channel)

-What MCP channel server — pushes Slack events into Claude Code sessions, replies back, relays permission prompts, isolates state per thread
+What MCP channel server — pushes Slack events into Claude Code sessions, replies back, relays permission prompts, gates every tool call through policy, signs an audit journal, isolates state per thread

 Why Only Slack channel for Claude Code.
 Permission relay with Block Kit.
 No public URL.
-Five-layer prompt-injection defense.
-Tamper-evident audit journal.
-Real-time audit projection to Slack.
+Tier-aware policy engine.
+Ed25519-signed, offline-verifiable audit journal.
+Cross-channel admin approval.
+Defense-in-depth against prompt injection.

 Stack